 Crockpot Banana Bread is delicious.
-We don't always think of our Crockpots as the best place for baking, but when it comes to banana bread, it is in fact the perfect place to create a delicious and perfectly moist, round loaf of bread goodness.
+We don't always think of our Crockpot as the best place for baking, but when it comes to banana bread, it is in fact the perfect place to create a delicious and perfectly moist, round loaf of banana bread goodness.
 Added bonus, it's easy to make.

 Ripe Bananas Only

-Getting the cooked banana bread out of the stone crock isn't hard, but you'll want to be careful handling the hot stone liner.
-After baking, I lift the stone liner out of the crockpot, run a knife around the edges of the bread then place a cooking rack on top of the liner and carefully flip it over - using oven mitts to protect my hands.
+Removing the cooked banana bread out of the stone Crockpot liner isn't hard, but you'll want to be careful handling it.
+After baking, I lift the stone liner out of the Crockpot, run a knife around the edges of the bread to loosen it a little then place a cooking rack on top of the liner and carefully flip it over - using oven gloves (not pot holders) to protect my hands.